MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/preview/keyvault-administration-readme.md

 ### Prerequisites
 * An [Azure subscription][azure_sub]
-* Python 3.8 or later
+* Python 3.9 or later
 * An existing [Key Vault Managed HSM][managed_hsm].
 If you need to create one, you can do so using the Azure CLI by following the steps in [this document][managed_hsm_cli].

 ### Authenticate the client
-In order to interact with the Azure Key Vault service, you will need an instance of either a [KeyVaultAccessControlClient](#create-a-keyvaultaccesscontrolclient) or [KeyVaultBackupClient](#create-a-keyvaultbackupclient), as well as a **vault url** (which you may see as "DNS Name" in the Azure Portal) and a credential object.
+In order to interact with the Azure Key Vault service, you will need an instance of either a [KeyVaultAccessControlClient](#create-a-keyvaultaccesscontrolclient), [KeyVaultBackupClient](#create-a-keyvaultbackupclient), [KeyVaultSettingsClient](#create-a-keyvaultsettingsclient), or [KeyVaultEkmClient](#create-a-keyvaultekmclient) as well as a **vault url** (which you may see as "DNS Name" in the Azure Portal) and a credential object.
 This document demonstrates using a [DefaultAzureCredential][default_cred_ref], which is appropriate for most scenarios, including local development and production environments.
 We recommend using a [managed identity][managed_identity] for authentication in production environments.

 See [azure-identity][azure_identity] documentation for more information about other methods of authentication and their corresponding credential types.